nigeltroy/bittorrent-client-go/README.md

 # bittorrent-client-go
 A simple BitTorrent client in Go.

+## Motivation
-Motivation: I wanted to learn Go and async programming!
+I wanted to learn Go and async programming!
+An actual fully-featured BitTorrent client is a huge undertaking (see FOSS project [qBittorrent](https://github.com/qbittorrent/qBittorrent)), so this only aims to be an extremely simplified version of one.

 ## Project progress